- How are we complying with noise and vibration limits during construction?

 Will there be any further consultation with residents and businesses with respect to the final design?

 The landscaping designs have been finalised.
-The Traffic Regulation Order (TRO) consultation will commence during 2020 and will give residents and businesses the opportunity to view and comment on the proposals.
+The Traffic Regulation Order (TRO) consultation has now ended.
 The final designs currently being drawn up, following the significant amount of consultation the project undertook in 2018 and 2019 with the community.
 The final layout will take account of feedback received and will be a better reflection of the community's aspiration for the project.
 View the Final Designs (PDF) There will be further consultation on the design.